Xesme/Bookstore/README.md

 # Lending Tree Books

-## Created by Xia Amendolara and Matt Kelley April 21st, 2017
+## Created by Xia Amendolara 21st, 2017

   This webstie was created using Drupal, a PHP framework, at Epicodus.
 This website is a mockup of a bookstore website calld Lending Tree Books.